How to Make Coconut Butter

 Coconut butter can also be used in savory recipes such as curries and stews and dolloped on roasted veggies and sweet potatoes.
 It’s delicious as a spread on toast or added to your favorite green smoothie.

-Coconut Butter Recipe
+Easy Coconut Butter Recipe

 - 6 cups unsweetened shredded coconut or flaked coconut